 Blue Sky Award

-The MUSC Office of the Vice President for Research in partnership with the Office of Innovation invites applications for promising high-risk research that tackles big problems in medicine and science.
-The Blue Sky Award (BSA) will provide support for highly creative faculty with a track record of outstanding success with the opportunity to test the feasibility of their “grand idea” and prepare that idea for an application for extramural funding.
+In partnership with the Office of Innovation, the MUSC Office of the Vice President for Research invites applications for promising high-risk research that tackles big problems in medicine and science.
+The Blue Sky Award (BSA) will support highly creative faculty with a track record of outstanding success with the opportunity to test the feasibility of their “grand idea” and prepare that idea for an application for extramural funding.
 The goal is to foster high-payoff work that promises to be transformational but for which other funding sources are limited.

 Successful proposals should include: